Internationality in Studies

 In today's working environment professional expertise has to include international knowledge and an understanding of different cultures.
 Internationalisation is an essential part of the competence of any professional regardless of whether one is working in Finland or abroad.
 Laurea's aim is that the student will acquire skills that are competitive both in Finland and overseas while studying at Laurea.

-Student exchange at Laurea's partner institution
+Student exchange and traineeship at Laurea's partner institution

 During studying at Laurea it is well worth applying to study or train abroad.
 International experience teaches problem solving skills, develops language, cooperation and professional skills and improves understanding of cultures.